Bombus morio: Mating

 The ovaries of the queens of the Bombus morio can remain fully functional for a long period of the life of the queen.
-Some of the virgin queens maybe be isolated to induce oviposition when they reach the age of 40 days..
+Some of the virgin queens may be isolated to induce oviposition when they reach the age of 40 days.
 When the virgin queen is still in the colony with an existing queen, they will instead assume the role of a worker.
 Hence, for ovaries of the queens are about 25 days, the oocytes may be reabsorbed.
 Queens do not need to mate to produce males.

 Foraging

 The foraging behavior of Bombus morio is similar to that of A. mellifera, and M. quadrifasciata.
 The Bombus morio may start foraging behavior 0–5 days after emergence.
 They reach the flowers to collect nectar.
 To do so, they position themselves vertically in between the sexual structures of the flowers and the corolla.
 Their backs are always directed towards the floral axis.
 In this manner, the Bombus morio are able to remove the pollen from the anthers of the flowers with stamens.
 This, combined with its deposition on the stigma of flowers with pistils, allow the Bombus morio to be extremely effective pollinators.
 The limitation they have as pollinators is that their large body restricts them from reaching smaller flowers.
 It was observed that a single visit from the Bombus morio was enough for pollination systems to lead to fruitification.

 The Bombus Morio mainly forage during the morning.
 The main pollen collection period is around 6:00 to 8:00 pm.
 However, nectar can be collected until 5:00pm.